MattMattV/my-stars/README.md

 ## Assembly

 - [hello-world](https://github.com/leachim6/hello-world) - Hello world in every programming language.
-Thanks to everyone who contributes to this, I read all pull requests!
+Thanks to everyone who contributes to this, I am currently working on reviewing and merging pull request (12/10/2016) thanks for your patience!

 ## AutoIt